“What do you want me to do about it?” Z.L. Brown looked suspiciously at the two elders sitting across the table from him.

 “Orton called,” replied Thackeray.
 “He wanted to remind you to get pass-off assignments taken care of.”

 “I know,” said Gordon.
-“I’m taking care of that with Brown tonight.”
+“I’m taking care of that with Brown tonight.
+Ah!
+My turn.”
+He turned back to the video game machine.

-“We have a late lesson, so we won’t be back until about ten.”
+“We have a late lesson.
+We won’t be back until about ten.”

 “Okay.”